The Nessy Kitchen

 Melt butter and pour over bread and spices.
 Toss to coat and then stir in 1 cup of the broth.

 4. Cook.
-Cook on low for 2 to 3hours, until tender and lightly crisp around the edges.
+Cook on low for 4 to 5 hours, until tender and lightly crisp around the edges.

 Tip: To help absorb moisture, you can lay a clean kitchen towel over the top of the slow cooker (under the lid), leaving overhang out of the lid on all sides.